-In connection with this offering, we intend to adopt the 2024 Employee Stock Purchase Plan (ESPP), subject to stockholder approval.
+In connection with this offering, our board of directors adopted, and our stockholders approved, the 2024 Employee Stock Purchase Plan (ESPP).
 The ESPP authorizes the grant of options to U.S. employees that are intended to qualify for favorable U.S. federal tax treatment under Section 423 of the Code.
-The material terms of the ESPP, as it is currently contemplated, are summarized below.
-Our board of directors is still in the process of developing, approving, and implementing the ESPP and, accordingly, this summary is subject to change.
+The material terms of the ESPP are summarized below.